grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/destinations/README.md

 ## Contributing

-Destinations use a set of special files to define the destination configuration.
+Destinations use a specific set of files to define the destination configuration.
 These files are used to generate the destination configuration and documentation.

 Several files are used for defining a destination: